-- iii) Vision: The Strategic Plan should convey a vision of how the System intends to carry out its mission and may describe such things as: - (1) What core competencies the System intends to build or maintain. - (2) Unique operational or organizational approaches to the operations; e.g. outsourcing or partnerships. - (3) Issues or functions that will be given special emphasis; e.g. risk management, asset/liability management, customer service, corporate governance, internal governance, alternative investing, or communications. - (4) The System's approach to stakeholder relations and notifying the City with respect to proposed legislation. - iv) Deliverables: The strategic plan should identify clear projects with defined deliverables and best estimate time-frames for completion. - c) The scope of the Strategic Plan and the strategic planning process will, to the extent possible, span the entire organization including investments and benefit administration. - 5) The Board will be responsible for: - a) Approving the mission statement of the System and amendments thereto. - b) Approving or concurring with Management's vision or strategies for the System - c) Approving the projects Management recommends be undertaken to carry out the Strategic Plan. - d) Approving the necessary budget resources to support such projects. - e) Monitoring progress towards implementation of the projects, vision, and mission.
+- iii) Vision: The strategic plan should convey a vision of how the System intends to carry out its mission and may describe such things as: - (1) What core competencies the System intends to build or maintain. - (2) Unique operational or organizational approaches to the operations; e.g. outsourcing or partnerships. - (3) Issues or functions that will be given special emphasis; e.g. risk management, asset/liability management, customer service, corporate governance, internal governance, alternative investing, or communications. - (4) The System's approach to stakeholder relations and notifying the City with respect to proposed legislation. - iv) Deliverables: The strategic plan should identify clear projects with defined deliverables and best estimate time-frames for completion. - c) The scope of the strategic plan and the strategic planning process will, to the extent possible, span the entire organization including investments and benefit administration. - 5) The Board shall be responsible for: - a) Approving the mission statement of the System and amendments thereto. - b) Approving or concurring with Management's vision or strategies for the System - c) Approving the projects Management recommends be undertaken to carry out the strategic plan. - d) Approving the necessary budget resources to support such projects. - e) Monitoring progress towards implementation of the projects, vision, and mission.

-The CEO will have the authority to approve detailed operational or tactical plans to guide staff in implementing the Strategic Plan, and will inform the Board of such plans as the CEO deems necessary, or as requested by the Board.
+The CEO will have the authority to approve detailed operational or tactical plans to guide staff in implementing the strategic plan and will inform the Board of such plans as the CEO deems necessary, or as requested by the Board.
 In the case of projects that are expected to have a significant impact on the operation (e.g., implementation of a new benefits administration system) the Board may monitor progress on a more frequent and in-depth basis.

-POLICY REVIEW & HISTORY
+REVIEW & HISTORY

-- 6) The Board shall review this policy at least once every three years. - 7) The Board adopted this policy on August 2, 2012, and amended it on August 17, 2017.
+- 6) The Board shall review this policy at least every five years. - 7) The Board adopted this policy on August 2, 2012.
+Reviewed and amended August 17, 2017; May 21, 2020; March 18, 2021.